 Responsible oil production in the Amazon

 The Peruvian jungle is delicate, remote and inaccessible.
-So how can you viably extract heavy crude oil in an area where demands on environmental protection and reliability and easy maintenance of equipment are so high?DATE 2017-07-13 AUTHOR DAVID NIKEL PHOTO PERENCO, GETTY
+How can you extract heavy crude oil, when demands on environmental protection, reliability and easy maintenance are so high?DATE 2018-11-22 AUTHOR DAVID NIKEL PHOTO PERENCO, GETTY

 When new oil fields were discovered in one of the world’s most inaccessible locations deep within the Amazon in 2006 they were the first oil fields put into production in Peru in 30 years.

 At Block 67, deep in the Peruvian Amazon, in one of the world’s most inaccessible locations, Perenco is extracting heavy crude oil, previously thought of as uneconomical as it is difficult to extract from the ground due to its viscosity.
 Once out of the ground, the heavy crude requires a lot of processing to be usable.

 Perenco’s biggest challenge is to process the extracted material down to 1 percent water.
 Traditional methods, such as electrostatic and chemical treatments, with their requirements for space and heat, are not an option given the environment.
 The inspiration for the solution came via an unlikely source – the Oscar winning movie star Kevin Costner – and the equipment came from Alfa Laval.